IS THE BIBLE AGAINST HOMOSEXUALITY?

 A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

 "For if you shall indeed turn away and shall be joined [in alliance] to the remnant of the nations, those who are remaining, those among you, and you shall be joined by marriage (make marriages) with them, and you shall go into (penetrate) them, and they [shall go into (penetrate)] you."
 (Josh.
 23:12).
 There are multiple layers of meaning that this statement can and does mean.
 The Hebrew word kha-than "to be joined by marriage," is used.
 It's from this verb that we get the words kho-then "husband, bridesgroom, son-in-law, etc." and kho-then-eth "wife, mother-in-law, etc." Aramaic has this same root word, khthan, and it means "to be united, joined, married."
 So don't get confused by how James Strong's renders the Hebrew word kha-than, as: "to contract affinity by marriage, etc.;" which is accurate, but not literal.
 The Hebrew word bo definitely does mean to "enter into, penetrate," as in vaginal or anal sexual intercourse (Gen. 29:21, 23, 30; 38:2, 8).
 It can also mean to "come to."
 This verse literally says that if the Yisraelites turn away from God and the men shall be joined (married) with them [men], and you shall penetrate them, and they [shall penetrate] you."
 All of the underlined words and conjugations are masculine.
 One thing to notice is that this verse is a confirmation that the anus, like the vagina, aren't just an "exit," they are both also an "entry."
 Nevertheless, the word "go into" can also include the meaning of "come to," and hence includes men coming to and associating with other men.
 The above cited verse can also refer to heterosexual men marrying women and penetrating (lying with) them along with both of them coming to each other and associating.
 Masculine words, whether in the singular or plural, also include females.
+The Aramaic and Greek translations also understood the words “you shall penetrate them” as referring to “sex.”
+Their same translation isn’t an exact representation of the Hebrew verb but conveys a similar meaning.
+They both say: “you shall mix with them” instead.
+That verb translation means that the men and women of the different races, families, nations, etc. will "intermarry" and “have intercourse with" each other plus "make alliances with (associate with, have dealings with, etc.)" with one another.
 "All flesh shall love its kind (min); and every man (adam: human) the one being like him.
 The kind (min) of all flesh is beside (e-ṣel: near) him; and a man (human) shall be joined together (ye-khub-bar: or married) to his kind (min)."
 (Ben Sira 13:14-15 Hebrew Text).
 These verses also tell us that there are different kinds (sorts) of humans that shall be married.
 These verses look like they support gay marriage, trans marriage, heterosexual marriage, etc. The Aramaic translation is numbered as (Bar Sira 13:19-20) and essentially says the same thing.
 For the last part, the Aramaic text reads: "... and a son of man is being joined together [married] (mit-dab-baq: cleaving) to his kind."
 (Sira 13:20).
 “Again, the kingdom of the heaven(s) is being like a dragnet that shall be cast into the sea, and it gathered some of every KIND."
 (Matt.
 13:47).
 Surely single or married LGBTI people are included in Yeshua's symbolic statement of the kingdom of heaven being like (or consisting of) every KIND of people gathered (assembled).

 Romans 13:9 says this: "For also that statement which says that 'You shall not commit adultery,' and 'You shall not murder,' and 'You shall not steal,' and 'You shall not covet,' and if there is another commandment, it is being performed [by you] if you do this following statement - 'You shall love your near one like yourself.' " (see also Eph.
 4:25, etc.).
 The Aramaic word qa-ri-wa "near one" is from the word qa-riw "near," and has three main meanings.
 All of them could be meant here.
 It can mean a "neighbor [as near];" though shwa-wa is the more precise word for "neighbor" (Lk.
 1:58).
 It can also mean a "relative [as near of kin]" (1 Ki.
 16:11; 2 Ki.
 10:11).
 And finally, it can mean an "intimate one (close one, lover, wife, husband) [as near]" (Song 1:8 , 14 , etc. - the Hebrew word for "my love or my lover" is translated literally as "my near one" in P'shitta & LXX .
 When "you love your intimate one like yourself" you won't commit adultery against that person and you will have self-control so as not to covet (desire, lust) after someone else's spouse.
 In regards to when qa-ri-wa means an "intimate one, lover" for the statement "You shall love your intimate one as yourself," that statement is grammatically masculine.
 The words "you shall love" is in the third person masculine singular form (3MS).
 The word "intimate one, neighbor, relative" is also grammatically masculine.
 However, masculine singular or plural words also include females; so this statement is all inclusive.
 But quite literally, when referring to lovers, this verse is telling a homosexual man to love his intimate one (boyfriend, husband) as himself.